-The speed of a function corresponds to the extent of the lever movement, as long as the oil flow is sufficient.
-When the oil flow is insufficient, one or more functions will stop.
+The speed of a function corresponds to the extent of the lever movement, regardless of the load and other functions, as long as the oil flow is sufficient.
+When the oil flow is insufficient, one or more functions might reduce their speed.